bluescan/tacentview/docs/cli.md

         and a good choice for pixel-art and sprites.
   dnft: Downsample filter.
 Only used if up-filter is not none.
 This filter is
         used to restore image size after rotation.
-Specifying none* here uses a special upsample method that produces sharper results.
+Specifying none* here uses a special down-sample method that produces sharper results.
 Using box filter here is also a good choice.
 See below for valid filter names.
   fill: Fill colour.
 Only used if mode was fill.
 Specify the colour using a
         hexadecimal in the form #RRGGBBAA, a single integer spread to RGBA, or